1) A "SHOR HA'NISKAL" WHOSE WITNESSES WERE PROVEN TO BE "EDIM ZOMEMIM"

 (c) It appears from the words of RABEINU GERSHOM that his text of the Gemara was like that of the Shitah Mekubetzes (#6), according to which Rav Ashi's intention was to answer only the first question.
 Rabeinu Gershom explains Rav Ashi's answer as follows.

-In the case of an Asham Taluy, when a person discovers that he sinned, even if he finds out before the Zerikas ha'Dam, the animal must be burned.
+In the case of an Asham Taluy, when a person discovers that he has not sinned, even if he finds out before the Zerikas ha'Dam, the animal must be burned.
 Even though it is not like Kodshim Pesulim (since the Zerikah has not yet been done), we attempt to make it look like it was Kodshim (like a Zevach Pasul) in order to prevent onlookers from making a mistake and thinking that even when one finds out after the Zerikas ha'Dam the animal is Chulin and does not need to be burned.
 After the Zerikas ha'Dam, it certainly is not Chulin (as the Mishnah says, "the Korban is brought for a Safek, and once it has atoned for the Safek, it is like a normal Korban").
 Therefore, even when he finds out before the Zerikas ha'Dam that he did not sin, the flesh of the Asham Taluy must be burned like a Zevach Pasul.
 (According to Rabeinu Gershom, there was never any question on the statement about Asham Vadai, because after the Zerikas ha'Dam it certainly is like Kodshim Pesulim, as Rashi explains.)